Horseracing: Frost riding the risk as she gears up to conquer Cheltenham

-FILE PHOTO: Horse Racing - Cheltenham Festival - Cheltenham Racecourse, Cheltenham, Britain - March 16, 2018 General view during the 14.50 Albert Bartlett Novices' Hurdle Action Images via Reuters/Andrew Boyers/File Photo
+Horse Racing - Cheltenham Festival - Cheltenham Racecourse, Cheltenham, Britain - March 13, 2019 Lil Rockerfeller ridden by Bryony Frost during the 2.50 Coral Cup Handicap Hurdle Action Images via Reuters/Paul Childs

 By Ellie Kelly